AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 });{% endcapture %}
 {% include code.html file="index.js" code=code lang="javascript" %}

-That's it for stacked modals!
+That's it for the code to open multiple modals stacked on top of one another.
+Check out the Codepen link for the relevant HTML, CSS, and JavaScript all in one place.

 ## Multiple Modals on One Page (Side by Side)

-We saw how we can create modals that are stacked on top of one another.
+Okay, so we saw how we can open two modals on the same page that are stacked on top of one another.
 This works because each modal has a wrapper element that gives it an increasing sense of elevation above the modal underneath (thanks to the alpha channel on each wrapper's background color).

-Now, we want to open modals side by side instead of stacking them on top of one another:
+Now, we want to open multiple modals on one page *side by side* instead of stacking them on top of one another:

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="result" data-user="AleksandrHovhannisyan" data-slug-hash="RwPYWWB" data-preview="true" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Demo: Multiple Modals on One Page (Side by Side)">
   <span>See the Pen <a href="https://codepen.io/AleksandrHovhannisyan/pen/RwPYWWB">